Bills to let 6,700 fans back in stadium for playoff game

 Along with the Pegulas, Bills quarterback Josh Allen joined in to remind Bills fans to continue to mask up and stay safe.

 The 12-3 Bills head into the final week of the regular season controlling their own destiny.
-With a win on Sunday against the Miami Dolphins, Buffalo would secure the two seed in the AFC, and would also be able to host the AFC Divisional Game.
+With a win on Sunday against the Miami Dolphins, Buffalo would secure the two seed in the AFC and would also be able to host a playoff game in the second round if they win make it there.